niwa/interoperable_land_water_models/Examples/BMI/LumassBMI/src/README.md

 library to run an arbitrary LUMASS model or optimisation scenario.

-* Build instructions for Windows *
+*Build instructions for Windows*

-1. Copy the content of this directory to different directory of your choice, e.g. D:\Temp\LumassBMITest.
+1. Copy the content of this directory to different directory of your choice, e.g. `D:\Temp\LumassBMITest`.
 2. Open a Windows CommandPrompt and change into the build directory.
 3. Configure the test application.
-Adapt your the -G parameter to select a suitable msvc compiler version.
+Adapt your the `-G` parameter to select a suitable msvc compiler version:
 	```
 	D:\Temp\LumassBMITest\> cmake -S . -B . -G "Visual Studio 14 2015 Win64"
 	```
 4. Build the application.
-Note msbuild needs to be in your PATH!
+Note: msbuild needs to be in your PATH!
 	```
 	D:\Temp\LumassBMITest\> msbuild LumassBMITest.sln -p:Configuration=RelWithDebInfo
 	```